Jubijub/arch-config/README.md

 * Enables and configures Powerlevel9K zsh theme
 * Defines a few aliases for `ls` mostly

+### 20-nvidia.conf

+XOrg config file that supports my SLI / dual monitor configuration.

+### kitty.conf

+Config file for kitty term emulator.
+Configures colors to match One Dark theme and font to use ligature font Fira Code.

+### locale.conf

+locale.conf file setting en-US as lang, and en-GB as a locale.

 ### settings.json

 Visual Studio Code main config file

 * Still a work in progress

-### 20-nvidia.conf

-XOrg config file that supports my SLI / dual monitor configuration.

 ## nerd-fonts-1.2